 diced tomatoes and dried Italian seasoning poured on top of broth in a red enameled cast iron Dutch oven with a wooden spoon

-Add the tortellini or tortelloni to the soup and bring it to a gentle boil, cooking until the pasta reaches an al dente texture.
+Add refrigerated cheese tortellini or tortelloni to the soup and bring it to a gentle boil, cooking until the pasta reaches an al dente texture.
 Different brands will have varying cooking times, usually between 2-3 minutes and 5-8 minutes.

 Gently stir the soup a few times as the tortellini cook to prevent them from sticking to the bottom of the pot.